What is a Criminal Justice and Law Enforcement Professor?

 - Faculty Member

 In the United States, there were 17,300 jobs for Criminal Justice and Law Enforcement Professor in 2016.
 New jobs are being produced at a rate of 12.1% which is above the national average.
 The Bureau of Labor Statistics predicts 2,100 new jobs for Criminal Justice and Law Enforcement Professor by 2026.
-Due to new job openings and attrition, there will be an average of 1,600 job openings in this field each year.
+There will be an estimated 1,600 positions for Criminal Justice & Law Enforcement Professor per year.

 The states with the most job growth for Criminal Justice & Law Enforcement Professor are Utah, Colorado, and Nevada.
 Watch out if you plan on working in Wyoming, North Dakota, or New Mexico.
 These states have the worst job growth for this type of profession.

-How Much Does a Criminal Justice & Law Enforcement Professor Make?
+What is the Average Salary of a Criminal Justice & Law Enforcement Professor

 Criminal Justice and Law Enforcement Professors who work in California, Kentucky, or District of Columbia, make the highest salaries.

 Below is a list of the median annual salaries for Criminal Justice and Law Enforcement Professors in different U.S. states.

 What Tools do Criminal Justice and Law Enforcement Professors Use?

 Below is a list of the types of tools and technologies that Criminal Justice and Law Enforcement Professors may use on a daily basis: